OguzhanUmutlu/grapher-js/README.md

 # grapher-js
-A grapher made in JavaScript
+A graphing calculator made in JavaScript